Perturbative adaptive importance sampling for Bayesian LOO cross-validation: Preliminaries

-providing the ratio of densities functions between a distribution we know (the full-data posterior $\pi(\btheta | \calD)$) and a distribution whose statistics we would like to compute (the point-wise LOO posterior $\pi(\btheta | \calD^{(-i)})$).
-To use the former to compute the latter we turn to Monte Carlo~\citep{barbuMonteCarloMethods2020,robertMonteCarloStatistical2013} -- the use of statistical sampling to compute a desired quantity (typically an integral).
+The implied density ratio $\nu_i(\btheta)$ lets us use the full-data posterior to compute LOO statistics via Monte Carlo~\citep{barbuMonteCarloMethods2020,robertMonteCarloStatistical2013}.
 Importance Sampling (IS) is a Monte Carlo method where one computes expectations with respect to a target distribution by taking a weighted average of samples with respect to a given proposal distribution.
 For an integrable function $f$,